-Celebrate the very best fresh Cornish seafood with this no-fuss cab recipe from Emily Scott’s new book Sea & Shore
+Celebrate the very best fresh Cornish seafood with this no-fuss cab recipe from Emily Scott’s book Sea & Shore

 Port Isaac crab is a delicious sustainable catch and is some of the finest shellfish you will find around the rocky shores.
 Cornwall would not be Cornwall without crab.
 I have spent much time watching the fishermen fishing off the shores of Port Isaac and waiting for the boats to come in with their haul.
 Crab is at its best from April to October.
 These crab bruschetta make lovely little plates to share.